Owl City

 Owl City is an American electronic music project created in 2007 in Owatonna, Minnesota.
 It is one of several projects by singer, songwriter and multi-instrumentalist Adam Young, who created the project while experimenting with music in his parents' basement.
 Owl City developed a following on the social networking site Myspace, like many musicians who achieved success in the late 2000s, before signing with Universal Republic Records, now Republic Records, in 2008.

-After two independent releases, his debut EP Of June (2007) and debut studio album Maybe I'm Dreaming (2008), Owl City gained mainstream popularity with its 2009 major-label debut and second studio album, Ocean Eyes, which includes the Diamond certified single "Fireflies".
+After two independent releases, his debut EP Of June (2007) and debut studio album Maybe I'm Dreaming (2008), Owl City gained mainstream popularity with its 2009 major-label debut and second studio album, Ocean Eyes, which includes the Diamond certified & Billboard Hot 100 number-one single "Fireflies".
 The album was certified 2× Platinum in the United States, with "Fireflies" being certified Diamond in January 2023.

 In June 2011, Owl City released its third studio album, All Things Bright and Beautiful, which was followed by The Midsummer Station in August 2012.
 It released its fifth studio album and last under Republic Records, Mobile Orchestra in July 2015.
 It released its sixth and seventh studio album Cinematic (2018) and Coco Moon (2023), independently.

 Owl City has recorded songs for several animated films, including Legend of the Guardians: The Owls of Ga'Hoole, Wreck-It Ralph, The Croods and The Smurfs 2.
 Owl City also has released several charting singles, most notably the Carly Rae Jepsen duet "Good Time" and "Fireflies".